 One of the first things I did as a newly pregnant mama was to think about the names I wanted to consider for my baby.
-I was pacing back and forth in the bathroom of my parent’s condo, waiting to see if the First Response test would show one line or two.
+I was pacing back and forth in the bathroom of my parent's condo, waiting to see if the First Response test would show one line or two.
 When you are nineteen, three minutes can feel like a life sentence.
 I passed the time alternating between panicking and trying not to hyperventilate.
-For the first time in my life, I said a prayer to God to let me fail a test and offered and apology for being such an overachiever.
+For the first time in my life, I prayed to God to let me fail a test and offered an apology for being such an overachiever.

 It never occurred to me that my children would not keep those names for the entirety of their lives.